-Rhaphidophora Decursiva juvenile is native to Asian regions.
+Rhaphidophora Decursiva is native to Asian regions.
 From central China to Southeast India.
 They belong to the Araceae family and can reach a large height of 50 feet in the wild.
-Indoors, they can be controlled to a height of 5 feet.
+Indoors, they can be controlled to a height of around 5 feet.

 The Philodendron decursiva plant makes a great ornamental plant.
 But It can be toxic when ingested, so it’s best to keep them away from children and pets.
+Bear this in mind when choosing where to grow this plant.

 Dragon tail plants are best kept in areas with bright but filtered lighting.
 They can survive some direct exposure to sunlight.
 But this should not be for long hours as you risk them getting scorched.
 Low lighting can limit its growth but would make it creep more in search of better lighting.